 Total cost for the year?
 Only 20 CHF – less than 2 bucks a month.

 One final insurance rider we added was for roadside assistance, which we’ve never bought before.

-After tallying it all up, our total annual insurance will be about 740 CHF.
-This includes additional taxes and a mandatory fee to cover the few uninsured drivers, which for us was only 3.60 CHF/year.
+After tallying it all up, our total annual car insurance will be about 740 CHF.
+That amount includes additional taxes and a mandatory fee to cover the few uninsured drivers in Switzerland, which for us is only 3.60 CHF per year.

 Without the discounts, the cost would have been about 1,715 CHF for the year.